What Is a Sentence?

 We should keep in mind that,

-- Must contain subject and predicate.
+- A sentence must contain a subject and predicate.

-- Should be complete in sense.
+- It should be complete in sense.

-Example of Sentence
+Examples of the Sentence

 We shall take some examples-